Postcards From Kowloon (九龍明信片) - Spectral Codex

 A Kowloon street scene from anytime in the last few decades.

-Mido Cafe personifies vintage 1960s Hong Kong.
+Mido Café personifies vintage 1960s Hong Kong.

-The ground floor of Mido Cafe.
+The ground floor of Mido Café.
 Little did I know that no photography was permitted; a man at the counter began yelling at me as soon as I captured this scene.

-Upstairs at the Mido Cafe.
+Upstairs at the Mido Café.
 Shot on my smartphone to be slightly more surreptitious about it.

 Woo Sung street scene with the Alhambra Building in the background.